uk-gov-mirror/ministryofjustice.opg-data-casrec-migration-mappings/docs/mapping_document.md

 * `unique_number` generates a unique 12 digit number

   These are just the basics at the moment, more will be added as we need them.

+#### calculated

+​	To be chosen from a list of available calculations, current list is:

+* `current_date`  inserts the current date

+  As above, these are just the basics at the moment, more will be added as we need them.

 #### lookup_table